 Why do banks use their own valuations?

 Banks use their valuations to work out the value of your property that will act as security against your home loan.
-While they’re generally called bank valuations, banks usually use an independent valuer, rather than making the estimate themselves.
+To gain an unbiased estimate on a property’s value, banks most often use an independent valuer for bank valuations.

 How banks value properties